According to a 2019 survey performed by O’Reilly, 85% of businesses were utilizing or considering the use of AI.

-AI, IPA & RPA can be excellent tools for certain cases - it just takes a little bit of planning and understanding your process management.
-Here's a couple of scenarios:
+AI, IPA & RPA can be excellent tools for certain cases - it just takes a little bit of planning and understanding of your process management.
+Here are a couple of scenarios:

 Detecting the sentiment of emails or messages is where AI solutions shine.
 Be it setting the right mindset, routing messages to the right person to handle invoices, complaints, or requests, or analyzing NPS surveys, AI tools that are trained on your data can take on an enormous workload of reoccurring processes that require intelligence.

 There are excellent tools and systems out there that can provide several benefits to your business.
 Unfortunately, many of these systems are built by different developers and generally don’t work well together.
 IPA tools can be programmed and trained to interpret a wide variety of data and interface with multiple systems.
 This can save time and money by removing the repetition that is involved when jumping between systems.